-Still shopping for Valentine's Day?
+Looking for a gift for someone special?
+Or maybe you just want to treat yourself to something unique?
 Your search is over!
 Connecting: Celebrating the People and Places of the Hudson Highlands is the perfect gift for anyone who loves the Hudson Highlands.
 And, your purchase directly supports HHLT's work, ensuring that future generations will enjoy connections to the special places photographed in this beautiful book, just as we do now.
 It is truly the gift that gives twice!
 Priced at $85/book, it is available at Boscobel, Garrison Cafe, Putnam History Museum, Jones Farm, Hudson Highlands Nature Museum and Storm King Adventure Tours or at HHLT's online store.

 Signed Copies Available for a Limited Time